Unstoppable? Bernie Sanders heads into South Carolina stronger than ever

-CHARLESTON, S.C — Bernie Sanders is heading into South Carolina on Saturday, the state that broke him in 2016, stronger than ever after a razor-thin second place finish in Iowa and wins in New Hampshire and Nevada.
+CHARLESTON, S.C. — Bernie Sanders is heading on Saturday into South Carolina, the state that broke him in 2016, stronger than ever after a razor-thin second-place finish in Iowa and wins in New Hampshire and Nevada.

-"I just think there's one big, huge, screaming story here tonight, and that is that there is a frontrunner in the 2020 Democratic presidential race," veteran Democratic strategist James Carville, a vocal Sanders critic, said of the Vermont senator on MSNBC.
-"We’re in a whole new ballgame here and...some of these candidates are going to have to make really hard decisions about who stays in and who gets out and where we go from here."
+"I just think there's one big, huge, screaming story here tonight, and that is that there is a front-runner in the 2020 Democratic presidential race," veteran Democratic strategist James Carville, a vocal critic of Sanders, said on MSNBC.
+"We're in a whole new ballgame here, and ... some of these candidates are going to have to make really hard decisions about who stays in and who gets out and where we go from here."

-But the heat will be on like never before for the self-described democratic socialist as his doubters and detractors scramble to try to stop him and the race's one-time frontrunner, Joe Biden, tries to reclaim that position with a second-place showing in Nevada and a promise to win South Carolina.
+But the heat will be on like never before for Sanders, the independent senator from Vermont who describes himself as a democratic socialist, as his doubters and detractors scramble to try to stop him and the race's former front-runner, Joe Biden, tries to reclaim that position with a second-place showing in Nevada and a promise to win South Carolina.

 "We're alive, we're coming back, and we're going to win," Biden told supporters at a union hall in Las Vegas.
 "I ain't a socialist.
 I ain't a plutocrat.
 I'm a Democrat — and proud of it."

-Note: CORRECTION (Feb.
-23, 2020, 6:35 p.m.
-ET): An earlier version of this article misspelled the first name of a South Carolina Democratic consultant.
-He is Antjuan Seawright, not Antjean Seawright.